EngineerFaunce/java-programs/COS 125/README.md

-## Description
+## Introduction to Problem Solving using Computer Programming
-This subfolder contains Java assignment for the COS 125 course offered at UMO during my freshman year.
-Each assignment should contain a README.md that gives a brief description of what each program does.
+This directory contains Java coding assignments for the COS 125 course offered at UMO during my freshman year.
+Each assignment contains a README.md that gives a brief description of what the program accomplishes.

 Since this was my first year with programming don't expect anything too crazy.
 Looking back at a lot of these assignments now I only have to ask _"Why?"_ because with the experience I have now I would have taken a different approach to these problems.